 Keep an eye on your veggies and when you see they are starting to look weary, gather them all up and make yourself an awesome soup.
 You can freeze the soup if you don’t want to eat it, but at least you will not be forced to throw away precious produce.

 If you have chopped up way too much fruit or vegetables for whatever you were planning, be sure to package what is left in airtight storage containers.
 Glass is the best.
 Get in the habit of saving all those glass jars that your other food comes in and reuse them for food storage.

 It may look tempting but fresh produce that has been sitting in a bag is already many steps forward in the process toward spoilage.
 It is worth it to take the time to wash and sort the produce yourself.

 7. Use a cheese moisturizer:

 Sounds funny, but this little trick will save you from having to throw out those slices of cheese that have a habit of drying out and becoming totally unappetizing.
 Take a bit of butter and spread it on the side of the cheese that is exposed and then wrap the whole thing in wax paper.
 After this, place it into a plastic bag.
 Cheese is expensive.
 This trick will save you money.

 8. Fresh herbs need special care, they can quickly go bad and they are not cheap:

 If you will be using them fairly soon, cut the ends when you come home from the supermarket and keep them in clean water.
 Otherwise, mix your herbs with olive oil and store them in ice cube trays in the freezer.

-The perfect way to store all those root vegetables, such as turnips, parsnips, carrots and beets is in sand.
+The perfect way to store all those root vegetables, such as turnips, parsnips, carrots, and beets is to place them in sand.
 It will keep them fresh for a long time.